girlsrituals/girlsrituals/README.md

 No dni i block or avoid who i dont like thnx.
 South park fans are on lowk on thin ice though

-Other than that sit with me interact be my Friend dont worry its Okay sweetie im a pretty chill guy yeah !
+Other than that im a pretty chill guy